 - For special occasions, I made gift baskets with delicacies from the kitchen.
 After years of not sewing, I resumed doing so and made gifts with a personal touch.

-As I applied Bible promises and principles to my circumstances, I began to appreciate the job about which I had previously complained.
+As I applied Bible promises and principles to my circumstances, I began to appreciate my job more.
 With an industrious spirit and a more disciplined attitude toward spending, I was able to cut my expenses significantly.

 Read Beth's story of facing debt She's making it out.
 So can you!